1996 Manchester bombing: Leak

 Early in 1999, Steve Panter, chief crime reporter for the Manchester Evening News, leaked classified Special Branch documents naming those suspected of the bombing.
 The documents also revealed that the man suspected of organising the attack had visited Manchester shortly after the bombing and been under covert police surveillance as he toured the devastated city centre before returning to his home in South Armagh.
 Suspicion fell on Mutch as the source of the leaked documents after an analysis of mobile phone records placed both him and Panter at the same hotel in Skipton, North Yorkshire, about 40 mi from Manchester on the same evening.

-On 21 April 1999, the Manchester Evening News named a man it described as "a prime suspect in the 1996 Manchester bomb plot".
+On 21 April 1999, the Manchester Evening News named Declan McCann as "a prime suspect in the 1996 Manchester bomb plot".
+McCann denied involvement in the bombing in a statement given by his solicitor.
 The newspaper reported that the file sent by GMP to the Crown Prosecution Service contained the sentence: "It is the opinion of the investigating officers of GMP that there is sufficient evidence to charge [him] with being a party in a conspiracy to cause explosions in the United Kingdom."
 The man denied any involvement.
 The Attorney General wrote in a letter to a local MP that the advice given to the CPS by an independent lawyer was that "there was not a case to answer on the evidence available ... a judge would stop the case": the Attorney General further wrote that the decision not to prosecute was not influenced by the government.
 The newspaper also identified the six men arrested in London on 15 July as having planned the attack.
 By July 2000, all six had been released under the terms of the 1998 Belfast Agreement.

 Up until September 2022, Panter and Mutch were the only people to have been arrested in connection with the bombing.
 Mutch was tried for "misconduct in a public office" during an 11-day trial held in January 2002 but was acquitted.
 During the trial, Panter was found in contempt of court for refusing to reveal his source, an offence punishable by a term of imprisonment without the right of appeal.
 GMP announced in 2006 that there was no realistic chance of convicting those responsible for the bombing.